 - A record of your bite is taken, and colour for your artificial teeth is selected.

-- A model of a denture will be tried to check the final fit and appearance before your denture is made
+- A model of a denture will be tried to check the final fit and appearance before your denture is sent to our dental laboratory to be made

 How long will an acrylic denture last?